-MOOC: Auditing Water Management
+MOOC: Auditing Water Issues

 Use of water

 Figure 4.
-Annual water use by sector in Europe in 2014 [
+Annual water use by sector in Europe in 2000, 2010 and 2022 [

 Finally, water has a central role in recreation.
 Water bodies enrich the landscape and scenery and inspire us to engage in sports or photography.